SamBumgardner/Intro-To-Video-Game-Development/about_our_class.md

  * bake and cook, I bake a lot of bread
  * watch cartoons and movies
  * play board games and card games with my friends
+## Owen Plaster
+Hello, I'm Owen Plaster.
+I'm in the process of spending the rest of this year in Japan, so I'll have a few more semesers after this.

+I like to:
+ * attempt to play music
+ * play old computer games